 17 So they appointed Heman and his relatives Asaph and Ethan.
 Heman son of Joel; Asaph son of Berekiah.
 Ethan son of Kushaiah, was a descendant of Merari.
-18 There was also another group of descendants of Levi who were appointed: Zechariah,[1]Some ancient copies add the name "Ben," perhaps the name of Zechariah's father was omitted.
-Jaaziel, Shemiramoth, Jehiel, Unni, Eliab, Benaiah, Maaseiah, Mattithiah, Eliphelehu, Mikneiah, and two of the temple gatekeepers, Obed Edom and Jeiel.
+18 There was also another group of descendants of Levi who were appointed: Zechariah, Jaaziel, Shemiramoth, Jehiel, Unni, Eliab, Benaiah, Maaseiah, Mattithiah, Eliphelehu, Mikneiah, and two of the temple gatekeepers, Obed Edom and Jeiel.

-16 David spoke to the leaders of the Levites to assign their brothers to be musicians with musical instruments, stringed instruments, harps and cymbals, playing loudly and joyfully lifting up their voices.
+David spoke to the leaders of the Levites to assign their brothers to be musicians with musical instruments, stringed instruments, harps and cymbals, playing loudly and joyfully lifting up their voices.
 17 So the Levites appointed Heman son of Joel and one of his brothers, Asaph son of Berechiah.
 They also appointed kinsmen from Merari's descendants and Ethan son of Kushaiah.
-18 With them were their kinsmen of second rank: Zechariah,[1]Some ancient copies add the name or prefix, "ben," assuming perhaps the name of Zechariah's father was omitted.
-Jaaziel, Shemiramoth, Jehiel, Unni, Eliab, Benaiah, Maaseiah, Mattithiah, Eliphelehu, Mikneiah, Obed Edom, and Jeiel, the gatekeepers.
+18 With them were their kinsmen of second rank: Zechariah, ^[1] Jaaziel, Shemiramoth, Jehiel, Unni, Eliab, Benaiah, Maaseiah, Mattithiah, Eliphelehu, Mikneiah, Obed Edom, and Jeiel, the gatekeepers.